Medically reviewed by Drugs.com. Last updated on Oct 25, 2020.

 - It is used to treat signs of hemorrhoids or rectal irritation.

-- It is used to ease pain from skin irritations.
+- It is used to relieve itching and pain from insect bites or skin irritation.

 What do I need to tell my doctor BEFORE I take Sarna Sensitive?